Home Safety

 Falls are the leading cause of injury-related death and emergency room visits for adults over 65.
 One in four Americans over 65 falls each year.
 Once someone falls, their risk of falling again doubles.
 The good news: most falls are preventable, and many of the most common hazards are easy to address without major renovations.

-As a registered nurse, I've walked through hundreds of homes and I can tell you the same few hazards show up over and over again.
+Having walked through hundreds of homes and I can tell you the same few hazards show up over and over again.
 This guide covers every room in the house so you know exactly what to look for.

 The Entryway